BertVanoverschelde/SaleaeLogger/README.md

 This program will trigger the Logic software to start a new capture as soon as possible when the previous capture ends.
 The data will be saved as separete files under C:\_LogicData.
 There will be gaps of time where no samples are taken, but it is better than nothing.

-One major advantage this have over traditional data loggers is that the sample rate is very high.
+One major advantage this has over traditional data loggers is that the sample rate is very high.

 <hr>